[Flamenco India Incepted 1995 by Oliver Rajamani-promotes Romani Flamenco history and culture]

 Flamenco India is an innovative musical journey into the Indian roots of Spain’s Romani (Gypsy) Flamenco.
 It is a continuation of culture and music with a common ancient history.
 It is Rajamani’s hybrid creation.
 The first artist of Indian descent to bring Flamenco to its ancient roots in India while paving new inspiring pathways.
 Rajamani has been honing his unique interpretations of flamenco and Indian music by adding new rhythms and melodies and composing original pieces of music not found anywhere.
 Rajamani is one of a few artists in the world who has been shedding light on the Indian roots of Spain’s flamenco music and dance before it became a commonly recognized concept.

-Flamenco is the music of the Romani people of Andalusiathough it has become a national musical emblem of Spain today.
-Flamenco is for the Romani community a natural form of communal therapy and spiritual ritual.
+Flamenco is the music of the Romani people of Andalusia–tthough it has become a national musical emblem of Spain, Flamenco is for the Romani community a natural form of communal therapy and spiritual ritual.
 Before the Spanish accepted flamenco to be a national treasure or even a form of art, the Gypsies had been living and breathing it.
 It had been their one pathway to transcend the world of pain and persecution brought on by the Spaniards.
 In Spain the Roma faced the Spanish inquisition established in 1478.
-The inquisition as much as it was meant to have a negative purpose of getting rid of foreign blood, it also became a unifying factor for all foreign cultures within Spain to bond.
-Out of this bonding and pain blossomed a tradition labeled “flamenco.”
+The inquisition, as much as it was the goal for the Spanish to get rid of foreign blood from the Iberian lands, it ended up becoming an unifying factor for all foreign cultures within Spain to bond.
+Out of this bonding and pain blossomed a tradition labeled “flamenco” and today has become a nation emblem.

 Similarities to Indian dance and music: The Flamenco dance movement of the hands and feet can be seen in the classic and folk dances of India unlike any other dance form.
 The “Zambra” which is a flamenco Romani dance style can definately be said to have origins in the Moorish folk dances and sometimes show similarities to belly dance ” rak sharqi”.
 Flamenco singing has its roots in Islamic and Indian vocal techniques and scales.
 The closest representation of what Flamenco’s “Cante Jundo” originates from is the “Oppari” of South India.The raga Bhairavi of Indian music is clearly found in Flamenco including all other European Gypsy scales and music.
 The “llamada” of flamenco dance is another form very similar to Indian thihai mathematical structure where musicians and dancers conclude a composition with a high burst of energetic mathematical footwork and upwards hand and head justure.
-The passion of flamenco can be seen in many Indian dance forms, though in India it takes on a more royal and lighter approach while in Flamenco it takes on a more aggressive heavier approach.
+The fire and passion of flamenco can be seen in many Indian dance forms, though in India it takes on a more royal and lighter approach while in Flamenco it takes on a more aggressive heavier approach.
 The rather stylized tension that flamenco artists emulate in their music and dance is a clear sign of a persecuted people showing their persistance in life.
-One can compare flamenco to the Black African American experience in life, music and spiritual culture.
-Romani flamenco lyrics carry a heaviness of pain, loneliness and protest which is similarily found in African American music.

 Kumarasamy Thangaraj Centre for Cellular and Molecular Biology